claudiodangelis/qrcp/SECURITY.md

 ## Reporting a Vulnerability

-If you have founda security issue, please immediately contact the main maintainer of the project at claudiodangelis@gmail.com.
+If you have found a security issue, please immediately contact the main maintainer of the project at claudiodangelis@gmail.com.